Stef Wertheimer

-Biography
+Background

-Stef (Ze'ev) Wertheimer was born in Kippenheim, Germany to a Jewish family.
+Stef (Ze'ev) Wertheimer was born in Kippenheim, Germany, to a Jewish family.
 His family fled to Mandatory Palestine in 1937 to escape Nazism.
 He studied in the Tel-Nordau School in Tel Aviv but dropped out of school at age 16 and started working in a camera repair store.
 At the same time, he began studying optics with Professor Emanuel Goldberg, a researcher and inventor who contributed significantly to different aspects of imaging technology in the first half of the twentieth century.

-In 1943, during World War II, Wertheimer joined the British Royal Air Force.
-Wertheimer served as an optical equipment technician.
-He was sent to Bahrain where he repaired optical equipment installed in Britain's military aircraft.

-In 1945 he joined the Palmach, where he served as a technical officer in the "German Unit" – a special guerilla force trained with British cooperation to participate in combat operations against the German army, should it reach Israel.
-In 1947, he joined the Haganah and worked in the development and improvement of cannons.
+In 1943, during World War II, Wertheimer enlisted in the British Royal Air Force, serving as an optical equipment technician.
+He was sent to Bahrain where he repaired optical equipment installed in British military aircraft.
+In 1945, he joined the Palmach, where he served as a technical officer in the "German Unit" – a special guerilla force trained with British cooperation to participate in combat operations against the German army, should it reach Palestine.
+He was arrested by the British during Operation Agatha in 1946 and detained for four months.
+In 1947, he began working in the development and improvement of cannons for the Haganah.
 During the 1948 Arab-Israeli War, he served as a technical officer in the Yiftach Brigade.

 After the war, Wertheimer started working at Rafael, only to be dismissed shortly thereafter because of his lack of formal education.
 Following the war, he and his wife briefly lived on kibbutz Yir'on, but left, as he did not agree with the socialist economic model adopted by the kibbutz movement.

-Wertheimer is married with four children and lives in Tel Aviv.
+Wertheimer was married with four children and lived in Tel Aviv.
 His granddaughter is the Israeli actress Maya Wertheimer.
 In 2018, Eitan Wertheimer purchased a house for his father, Stef, for 20 million ILS.

+On 26 March 2025, Wertheimer died at the age of 98.